emacs-rustic/rustic/README.md

 Commands:

-- `rustic-cargo-test` run 'cargo test', when called with `C-u` store arguments in `rustic-test-arguments`
+- `rustic-cargo-test` run 'cargo test', when called with `C-u` edit the command before running and store in `rustic-test-arguments`.
-- `rustic-cargo-test-rerun` rerun 'cargo test' with arguments stored in `rustic-test-arguments`
+- `rustic-cargo-test-rerun` (`g` from compile buffer) rerun 'cargo test' with arguments stored in `rustic-test-arguments`
 - `rustic-cargo-current-test` run test at point, whether it's a function or a module
+- `rustic-cargo-test-rerun-current` (`C-c C-t` or `t` from compile buffer) re-run the test at point from the `*cargo-test*` compile buffer.
 - `rustic-cargo-run-nextest` command for running [nextest](https://github.com/nextest-rs/nextest)
 - `rustic-cargo-nextest-current-test` is the nextest equivalent for `rustic-cargo-current-test`
-- `rustic-cargo-test-rerun-current` re-run the test at point from the `*cargo-test*` compile buffer. (bound to `C-c C-t`)

 ![](https://raw.githubusercontent.com/emacs-rustic/rustic/main/img/cargo_current_test.png)